AgnitumuS/ubjs/tutorials/production_env.md

 sudo -u unitybase ub-deploy ubproduct-docflow#x.y.z.tar.gz
 ```

- - If this is first time product setup (there is no application for this product on this server)
+ - If this is a first time product setup (there is no application for this product on this server)
    - create new app
    ```shell script
    sudo -u unitybase ub-app-new -p docflow -a docflow-cust1